What is influenza (flu)?

-- Most people will recover from the flu within 7 to 10 days.
+- Most people recover from the flu within 7 to 10 days.

-- Increase the amount of fluids you drink (water, juice and soup) and get plenty of rest.
+- The best way to treat the flu is to drink lots of fluids (water, juice and soup) and get plenty of rest.
 Aches and fever can be treated with acetaminophen.

 - In the northern hemisphere the flu season usually runs from November to April.
 There may still be occasional cases or outbreaks at any time of the year.